-Are you a company director?
-Your company invests heavily in R&D, but you don't know how best to protect your innovations?
+Are you the manager of a company?
+Does your company invest heavily in R&D, but you don't know how best to protect your innovations?

-Protecting one's innovations is often a major issue for companies with large R&D budgets.
+Protecting innovations is often a major concern for all companies with large Research and Development (R&D) budgets.

-In effect, they are a form of industrial property title designed to offer a 20-year operating monopoly for a specific technical innovation, to the company that developed it.
-Such patents can also be registered abroad.
+They actually represent a form of industrial property title aimed at offering a 20-year monopoly on the exploitation of a specific technical innovation to the company that developed it.
+Such a patent can also be filed abroad.

-In addition, to be protected by a patent, the innovation must meet a certain number of conditions.
+In addition to that, for an innovation to be protected by a patent, it must meet a number of conditions.

-- A technical solution that provides an answer to a technical problem
+- A technical solution to solve a technical problem.

 - Completely new

-Any company holding a patent can intervene to prevent the manufacture or even use of its innovation, without prior authorization.
+Any company holding a patent can take action to prohibit the manufacture or even the use of its innovation, without obtaining prior authorization.

-Such a patent application must be filed with the INPI (Institut National de la Propriété Industrielle) as soon as possible.
+Such a patent application must be filed with the INPI or National Institute of Industrial Property as quickly as possible.

 Note that it is possible to transform your patent into a utility certificate.

-Beyond this difference in duration, the operating protocol is similar, except that a utility certificate cannot be converted into a patent.
+Aside from this difference in duration, the operating protocol is similar, except that a certificate of utility cannot be transformed into a patent.

-Secondly, it is possible to protect an innovation by internal company processes: by optimizing internal security and securing exchanges.
+Secondly, you can protect an innovation through internal company processes: by optimising internal security and securing exchanges.

-It is important to emphasize that protecting an innovation begins with securing the invention internally.
+It's important to emphasize that the protection of an innovation should start with securing the invention internally.

-To this end, several procedures must be put in place to ensure the security of your searches:
+To do this, several procedures need to be implemented to ensure the security of your research:

 -

-Strengthening the protection and control of the circulation of information relating to the R&D department
+Strengthening the protection and control over the flow of information related to the R&D department

 -